-During the first five calendar days of the term, a student may change enrollment status without financial penalty or impact on academic standing.
-After the first five calendar days of the term, students dropping a course or cancelling enrollment from the university may be eligible for a prorated refund of certain tuition and fees.
+During the first seven calendar days of the term, a student may change enrollment status without financial penalty or impact on academic standing.
+After the first seven calendar days of the term, students dropping a course or cancelling enrollment from the university may be eligible for a prorated refund of certain tuition and fees.
 Note: Students in the doctor of chiropractic (DC) program are not permitted to unilaterally drop or not enroll for a course to lighten their course load.
-Additionally, DC students are not permitted to drop a core curriculum course because they are performing poorly, unless authorized by the program dean.
+Additionally, DC students are not permitted to drop a core curriculum course due to academic performance unless authorized by the program dean.
 Please refer to Policy 1215 Drop Add for more information.

-To drop a course or change enrollment, students must request from the registrar the Add/Drop form.
-The registrar will send a request through signNow.
+To add or drop a course, students must submit a completed Add/Drop form to the office of the registrar or complete the enrollment change in myUWS.
 The registrar will record the appropriate withdrawal grade (W or WF).
 Any amount of tuition and fee refund is subject to Policy 3021 Tuition and Fee Refunds.